 The metro in Paris is very easy to use and you should not be afraid to use it as a solo traveler.
-The trains start about 5:30am and run until 1am (and around 2:00am on Friday/Saturday).
+The trains start at about 5:30 am and run until 1 am (and around 2:00 am on Friday/Saturday).
 I would recommend not using it too late at night, especially if you are staying outside of the tourist areas as it can get a bit sketchy.

 Most stations will have a large metro map at the entrance and down at the platform level.
-All you need for the metro is to know what number/colour line you are on and the direction you are going in.
-Keep in mind, you can be walking a lot between stations to change train lines.
-Make sure you Keep your ticket until you leave the station.
+All you need to know is what number/color line you are traveling on and the direction you are going in.
+Keep in mind, it can be a long-distance between metro lines if you have to switch trains.
+Make sure you keep your ticket until you leave the station.
 Staff often check tickets and you might be fined if you can’t prove you have a valid ticket.

-I only started to use Uber on my last trip and it’s been a life saver.
+I only started to use Uber on my last trip to Paris and it’s been a lifesaver.
 On my way to see the Opera, I was running late and not near any metro stations.
 I was able to use wifi to call an Uber and made it in time.
-If you don’t speak French, Uber is a lot more stress free way to get to your destination than a taxi.
+If you don’t speak French, Uber is a lot more stress-free way to get to your destination than a taxi.
 I would highly recommend using it when you are tired of walking or it’s later in the evening.

 Tip #9 Take a class

 In a country known for it’s spectacular boulangeries and delectable duck confit, this is where you want to be taking a cooking class.
-Choose from croissant making to a three course meal and enjoy eating your creations.
+Choose from croissant making or cooking a three course meal and enjoy eating your creations.

-Look for cooking classes where a meal is shared afterwards so you have more time to get to know people and enjoy the food.
+Look for cooking classes where a meal is shared afterward so you have more time to get to know people and enjoy the food.
 If you are looking for a gourmet cooking class try LeFoodist.
-If you prefer something a little more casual, try Meet the French, where you can cook in someone’s home.
+If you prefer something a little more casual, try the company Meet the French, where you can cook in someone’s home.

 Beyond food, try a French perfume workshop and leave with your very own perfume to take home.